Share

 Duration: Three hours.

-Content: this workshop offers basic safeguarding awareness training and covers areas including roles and responsibilities, exploring best practice through discussing various scenarios within sport, identifying concerns, and how to respond should concerns arise.
+Content: This workshop offers basic safeguarding awareness training and covers areas including roles and responsibilities, exploring best practice through various scenarios within sport, identifying concerns, and how to respond should concerns arise.

 Although not compulsory, it is to be recommended as best practice that all club volunteers and committee members also attend to increase their awareness of how to keep children and young people.